TACC/tissue-data-explorer/README.md

 ## Log in credentials for configuration site
 The configuration app requires a file named `.env` in the root config app folder that contains the app secret and the credentials of authorized configuration portal users.
 See the file `.env.example` for file syntax and location.

+## Serving custom reports
+You can configure a page of links to any websites of your choice by uploading the list of links you want to include to the configuration portal.
+If you have project results reported in static HTML pages, you can customize the example configuration shown in `nginx/tde.conf` to serve those static HTML pages from certain routes within the app, and list those links on the reports page.